-- 11.1.As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 11.2.
+- 11.1.
+As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation. - 11.2.
 Councillors allowances (where paid) are also liable to deduction of tax under PAYE rules and must be taxed correctly before payment. - 11.3.
 Salary rates shall be agreed by the council, or a duly delegated committee.
-No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council. - 11.4.Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 11.5.Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 11.6.Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook.
-Payroll reports will be reviewed by the authorised signatures to ensure that the correct payments have been made. - Confidentiality of net salaries and appropriate deductions will be maintained by redacting appropriate information within any FOI request. - 11.7.
+No changes shall be made to any employee's gross pay, emoluments, or terms and conditions of employment without the prior consent of the council. - 11.4.
+Payment of salaries shall be made, after deduction of tax, national insurance, pension contributions and any similar statutory or discretionary deductions, on the dates stipulated in employment contracts. - 11.5.
+Deductions from salary shall be paid to the relevant bodies within the required timescales, provided that each payment is reported, as set out in these regulations above. - 11.6.
+Each payment to employees of net salary and to the appropriate creditor of the statutory and discretionary deductions shall be recorded (HPC) in a payroll control account or other separate confidential record, with the total of such payments each calendar month reported in the cashbook.
+Payroll reports will be reviewed by [the authorised signatures] to ensure that the correct payments have been made. - 11.7.
 Any termination payments shall be supported by a report to the council, setting out a clear business case.
-Termination payments shall only be authorised by the full council. - 11.8.Before employing interim staff, the council must consider a full business case.
+Termination payments shall only be authorised by the full council. - 11.8.
+Before employing interim staff, the council must consider a full business case.